2026 Conference Registration

 w

-Organization design is well used in the corporate sector but infrequently undertaken by nonprofit organizations.
-This session seeks to bridge the gap between organization design’s vast experience in the corporate world and the potential for more application to the nonprofit space.
+This session seeks to bridge the gap between organization design’s vast experience in the corporate world and the potential for more application to the social impact space.
+It will introduce adaptation to our familiar corporate models and some new models and methods for consulting in the nonprofit and social impact space.

 Back to all the details